laurentlb/shader-minifier/README.md

 ### Overloading

-At this time, do not use overloaded functions (two functions with the same name but different arguments) in the input.
-The output probably won't compile.
+When renaming functions, Shader Minifier will try to introduce as much overloading as possible.
+This reduces the number of identifiers used by the shader and makes it more compression-friendly.

-On the other hand, Shader Minifier will aggressively use function overloading in the output.
-If two functions have a different number of arguments, they may have the same name in the output.
-This reduces the number of identifiers used by the shader and make it more compression friendly.
+Shader Minifier works best when the input code doesn't use function overloading (two functions with the same name and different arguments).
+Function overloading might confuse the analysis and lead to an output that doesn't compile.
+Use the flag `--no-overloading` if you don't want Shader Minifier to introduce function overloading, it's probably safer.
+Please also file issues related to function overloading, as we don't have enough test coverage at the moment.

 ### kkpView symbol maps